-It’s easy for people working with abused and neglected children to become cynical when they discover that five and ten year old state ward children are proscribed Prozac like drugs instead of receiving mental health care that would make them whole.
+It’s easy for people working with abused and neglected children to become cynical when they discover that five and ten year old state ward children are forced onto Prozac like drugs instead of receiving mental health care that would make them whole.
 It’s painful to be in the moment with a child that has suffered awful trauma and know that your community doesn’t value children enough to keep them from harm or nurse them to wholeness.

 It’s not as much that the community doesn’t care as it is that the community doesn’t know.
 My past anger at policy makers has turned to honor and respect after recognizing that they only needed to be made aware of the plight of these children to begin defending them.
 I’ve seen this repeatedly.
 I encourage everyone to make it a mission to speak the hard truths you carry about abused children.